ying-tang/help-documentation/_drafts/Ursula_and_OpenStack.md

 * The collection of Ansible playbooks that [Blue Box](https://github.com/blueboxgroup/ursula) created, to deploy and manage OpenStack cloud.

-Ursula can be installed in two ways: one way is by using [Vagrant](https://www.vagrantup.com), and the other way is by "Manual Deployment".
+Ursula can be installed in two ways: one way is by using [Vagrant](https://www.vagrantup.com), and the other way is by "Manual Deployment."
 This post concentrates on the manual deployment method.

 Ursula comes with instructions on how to perform a manual deployment; however, those can be rather intimidating for newcomers to OpenStack.
 In this post, I'll share my experiences with installing Ursula, and give you some detailed instructions on how I did it, and how to troubleshoot it, in case you have difficulties.